-He introduced – and gained unanimous support for – a new policy enhancing the support available to veterans living in South Lanarkshire, including the creation of a guaranteed interview scheme for ex-servicemen and ex-servicewomen seeking employment with the council.
+Mark introduced – and gained unanimous support for – a new policy enhancing the support available to veterans living in South Lanarkshire.
+This included the creation of a guaranteed interview scheme for ex-servicemen and ex-servicewomen seeking employment with the council.

 Mark has also prioritised support for Hamilton town centre and others in the area, measures to make the council more transparent and responsive, the protection of education and social services from cuts, and maintaining local roads.

 A former Conservative parliamentary candidate, Mark joined the Liberal Democrats in July 2019 – the day immediately after Boris Johnson’s appointment as prime minister.
-Criticising the Tories’ abandonment of liberal values and their decision to embrace right wing politics, he was one of the first elected representatives in the UK to move to the Liberal Democrats during that realignment of British politics.
+Criticising the Tories’ abandonment of liberal values and their decision to embrace right wing politics, he was one of the first elected representatives in the UK to move to the Liberal Democrats during that period.

 Mark spoke out against the Conservatives’ selection of a leader who had a long history of using racist, Islamophobic, misogynistic and homophobic language.
-He stated that the Liberal Democrats stood apart from other parties as the natural home to everyone who believes in liberal and progressive policies, who wants Scotland to thrive within the UK, and who wants the UK to be a leading force for good in Europe and the world.
+He believes the Liberal Democrats are the natural home for everyone who believes in liberal and progressive policies, who wants Scotland to thrive within the UK, and who wants the UK to be a leading force for good in Europe and the world.

-Mark strongly criticised Conservative attempts to undermine parliamentary democracy and the rule of law.
-He also spoke out against their reluctance to extend marriage equality and women’s rights to Northern Ireland, their adoption of nationalist and populist rhetoric, and their failure to properly handle cases where British citizens are suspected of terrorist activity overseas.
+Mark strongly criticised the Johnson government’s attempts to undermine parliamentary democracy and the rule of law.
+He also spoke out against that Conservative party’s reluctance to extend marriage equality and women’s rights to Northern Ireland, its adoption of nationalist and populist rhetoric, and its failure to properly handle cases of British citizens suspected of terrorist activity overseas.